IBM/transformation-advisor-sdk/docs/GettingStarted.md

     Assess - The collected data is used as input to the `assess` command, which parses the data looking for issues.
 The output from the `assess` command is a recommendations.json.
 The recommendations.json file contains a list of issues identified by the recommendations logic.
 In addition to metadata that describes the issue, each issue also includes cost information, severity, complexity and information on how to resolve it.

     Report - Parses the recommendations.json and generates reports from it.
 There is currently only support for HTML reports.
 The report presents a more user friendly and readable version of recommendations.json.

+    Migrate - Generate the migration artifacts for the target runtime of all the assessment units in a collection unit.
+This command need to be invoked after the collect and assess command.
+It will take the directory of a collection unit as the input parameter, also take the assessment unit name as an optional parameter.
+It based on the template files provided by the middleware plugin to generate the migration artifacts for a target runtime.
+The output migration artifacts can be found in the `migrationBundle` sub directory of the collection unit.

     The options for these commands are defined in the getXXXCommand() method,  when user type the --help for different command,  the plug-in specific command option will be displayed.